Let us face the facts... customers now control the sales process.

 Don't get me wrong - chatbots are not replacing human-to-human conversations outright.
 It simply allows the right conversation to occur with the right people (or bot) at the right time.
 Odd as it may seem, bots are actually allowing marketing and sales to have a more human conversation with potential buyers.

-Driven by artificial intelligence, conversational marketing is predicted to yield better opportunities to engage with customers, provide untold value from conversations, and monitor not only what your customer needs but also their tone.
+Driven by artificial intelligence (AI), conversational marketing is predicted to yield better opportunities to engage with customers, provide untold value from conversations, and monitor not only what your customer needs but also their tone.
 Long gone are the days when a dozen people sat in a room for an hour or two for you to glean insight into their minds and thoughts of your services and brand.
 You can now have a virtual focus group at your fingertips and include your entire customer base, 24 hours a day, 365 days a year.

 Marketers will have unprecedented opportunities to gather data.
 In some cases, for instance, a companies name can be leveraged from the user's IP address matching and used in the conversation.
 This can also help you prospect similar companies that may be competitors of Company A. The future will bring with it a new network of knowledge and an ability to redefine your brand to lead in this new digital economy.
 This enriched data affords you to customize your message and take personalization to whole new level.